The First Car Ever Made

 Who invented the car?
 Take a look at the history of the automobile.

-Karl Benz is credited for inventing the automobile because his car was practical, marketable and used a gasoline-powered internal combustion engine for everyday use.
+This car is considered to be the first ever because it was practical, marketable, was the first car to be manufactured in serial production and used a gasoline-powered internal combustion engine for everyday use.